 Smaller vendors like Sickles Market in southern Jersey communities like Red Bank also stock Sapore.

 Demand continues to rise.
 Michael is setting his sights on expanding access to Sapore’s products, whether it be dining-in, wholesale, or via catering.

 “We’re in the midst of changing the website so you can put your ZIP code in and find where our products are,” said Michael who also alluded to his hope for online ordering in the future.

 Michael, an alumnus of the Culinary Education Center in Asbury Park, NJ, takes pride in the hands-on, attentive, and quality approach that defines Sapore.
 Mass production and great profit margins are not synonymous with delicious, handmade, whole foods.

 In fact, most products that are made quickly in large quantities are often filled with preservatives and cheap, fake, unhealthy ingredients.
-Sapore’s approach seems like the antithesis of mass production —everything from the quality process and the ingredients to the intense customer care.
+Sapore’s approach seems like the antithesis of mass production —everything from their quality process and the ingredients, to the intense customer care.

 “We still have that personable feel when you come — no corporate feel,” shared Michael.
 “We haven’t lost our roots.
 It’s better to keep what we’ve got.
 We take pride in taking our time.
 The food is more important than efficiency.
 Customers appreciate it because it’s exactly the way we serve food at our table on Sunday — like people coming over for dinner.

 Michael, Domenick, Grandma, the employees, and even the next generation of ravioli and meatball makers are still at Sapore day in and day out, ensuring quality control.
 It’s clear that every step in the process is important to them: How they do it, why they do it, what goes into it, who does it, and of course, a customer’s happiness with a great-tasting result.